 We are happy to arrange insurance for up 2 extra drivers.
 This costs £10 per day, per driver.

-No, we have extra insurance (included in the price), which covers any excess incurred at one incident.
+If you have a UK licence or hold a Schengen area driving licence, you are not liable.
+We have extra insurance (included in the price), which covers any excess incurred at one incident.

 - Can I leave my car with you?

-- What petrol do the cars take?
+- What fuel do the cars take?

 - How many passengers do the cars take?